pandalilly/stake-pool-school-handbook/stake-pool-guide/stake-pool/register_stakepool.md

 | `vrf.vkey` | VRF verification key |
 | `vrf.skey` | VRF signing key |

-Registering your stake pool requires:
+To register your stake pool, you must:

 * Create JSON file with your metadata and store it in the node and in a url you maintain.
 * Get the hash of your JSON file